eluttine/nps/README.md

 # NPS application

 Net Promoter Score application written in Node.js.
-The backend uses Express web application framework and the frontend is written using React.
+The back-end uses Express web application framework and the front-end is written using React.

-## Running backend
+## Running back-end

-Install dependencies and start the NPS backend devepment server by running following commands in `backend` folder.
+Install dependencies and start the NPS back-end development server by running following commands in `backend` folder.

 ```
 $ npm install
 $ npm start
 ```

-## Running frontend
+## Running front-end

-Open another terminal window and go to `frontend` folder and run following commands to start frontend.
+Open another terminal window and go to `frontend` folder and run following commands to start front-end.

 ```
 $ npm install